Dance at Stockton - Dance Curriculum

 Dance at Stockton University

-Students who study dance at Stockton University select a concentration in Performance, Studio Operations, Pre-Physical Therapy, Pre-Movement Sciences, Arts Administration, or Dance Theatre.
+Students who major in dance at Stockton University select a concentration in Performance, Studio Operations, Pre-Physical Therapy, or Pre-Movement Sciences.
 Students can also elect to minor in dance while pursuing a different major.
 The program gives students a comprehensive education in dance and the liberal arts.
 Students take ballet, modern, composition, improvisation, as well as electives in jazz, tap, and other dance forms.
 Course work includes theory courses in dance, cognates related to their area of study, and courses outside of their discipline.